mokkabca/thc3.0/README.md

 <h2 align="center">Disclaimer</h2>

 <p>
-Any actions and or activities related to Thc is solely your responsibility.
-The misuse of this toolkit can result in criminal charges brought against the persons in question.
-The contributors will not be held responsible in the event any criminal charges be brought against any individuals misusing this toolkit to break the law.

-This toolkit contains materials that can be potentially damaging or dangerous for social media.
-Refer to the laws in your province/country before accessing, using,or in any other way utilizing this in a wrong way.

-This Tool is made for educational purposes only.
-Do not attempt to violate the law with anything contained here.
-If this is your intention, then Get the hell out of here!

-It only demonstrates "how phishing works".
-You shall not misuse the information to gain unauthorized access to someones social media.
-However you may try out this at your own risk.
+You are solely responsible for any actions related to Thc.
+Misuse of this toolkit may result in criminal charges.
+The contributors are not responsible for any legal consequences.
+Check local laws before using it.
+It is for educational purposes only.
+Do not attempt to break the law.
+This is only a demonstration of phishing.
+Do not use it for unauthorized access, but feel free to try at your own risk.
   </p>

 <p align="left" dir="auto">